-Requirement CS-89.
-This appendix shall include resumes or curriculum vitae for the PI and all Co-Is identified in the Science section, for any key project personnel identified in the Management section, and for key E/PO lead personnel.
+Requirement CS-83.
+This appendix shall include resumes or curriculum vitae for the PI and all Co-Is identified in the Science section, and for any Key Management Team members identified in the Management section.
 The resumes shall clearly indicate experience related to the job the individual will perform on the proposed investigation.
 Any project management experience that the PI or PM have shall be described in their resumes.
 Resumes or curriculum vitae shall be no longer than three pages for the PI and one page for each additional participant.